thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

     ![Download the model file]({{ site.baseurl }}/images/model-file-download.png "Download the model file")

 5. Change the file extension to `.tsv`.
 This ensures that your editor (vi/vim, and so on) knows the file format is tab-separated values. **If you are using Excel**, change the file extension to `.txt`.
-This ensure that Excel knows the file format is tab-separated values.
+This ensures that Excel knows the file format is tab-separated values.

     The model file downloads and uploads only in the TSV (tab-separated values) format, but its extension is `.xls`, which can prompt editors to open the file in the wrong format.
 Do not change the existing TSV format.
 To avoid this problem, change the file extension to `.tsv`.